 As for whether we've ever seen this specific flavor theatrical Ragnarok before — two opening-weekend flops, one actor — well, not exactly.

 "Nothing immediately comes to mind," says Len Klady of Movie City News, though it's worth noting that Taylor Kitsch did have three initial box office disappointments in a single year in 2012: "John Carter," "Battleship," and "Savages."
 Those first two flicks cost more than $450 million combined, but their collective box office take, at least, stateside, has yet to top $140 million.

 As for why Reynolds keeps getting roles, know this: You may not like Reynolds or his movies, but some of them do make money.
 Take "The Croods," that cartoon about I don't really care what (OK, a prehistoric family trying to avoid extinction).
 That thing debuted earlier this year and already has made its money back via U.S. ticket sales alone. ("The Croods" has tallied $186 million domestically and $582 million overall.)

 Sure, "Green Lantern" failed to reach the lofty levels of Justice League cohorts Batman and Superman, and might have ruined a would-be franchise, but the superhero flick still made $220 million worldwide, which is about $20 million over its reported budget.

-"Safe House"?
-That Reynolds flick cost $85 million to make and already has made nearly $130 million.
+So Reynolds still has a fighting chance.
+Last year's "Safe House," in which Reynolds starred alongside Denzel Washington, cost $85 million to make and already has made nearly $130 million.